-The perfect guide to spending a weekend in Prague.
+Looking for a weekend in Prague itinerary?
+This id the perfect guide to spending a weekend in Prague Czech Republic.
 This post contains helpful information on where to visit and what to see, plus other things to do on your Prague city break.

 Prague has flown under the ‘destination to visit in Europe’ radar for a few years now.
-But this medieval city’s cobbled streets, narrow alleyways, and pastel-coloured buildings make for a splendid visit.
+But this medieval city is a treasure trove of cobbled streets, ancient castles, Czech beer, gothic churches, art-nouveau and baroque architecture and pastel-coloured buildings make for a splendid visit to the Czech capital.

-Known as the Bohemian capital of the Czech Republic with its art-nouveau, Baroque buildings, and traditional cuisine.
+Known as the Bohemian capital of the Czech Republic or the “City of a Hundred Spires” due to its numerous churches.
 It’s no wonder why a weekend in Prague is the new thing to do.

 Check out my Prague Instagram Highlights

 How to Spend 2 Days in Prague Czech Republic

 Spending 48 hours in Prague allows for enough time to explore without feeling too rushed.
 Try to plan your days so that you’re able to get from one attraction in Prague to the next easily and without taking up too much time.

 Here’s how I managed to fit in all the things to do in Prague on this weekend in Prague itinerary, and a few tips on planning your city break in Prague.

 Things to Do in Prague in 1 Day Itinerary – Explore Prague Old Town Square

 Wondering what do to in Prague in 2 days?
 Then a walking tour of the city center should be at the top of your Prague city breaks list.